 I started offering prints for sale even before I established my photography business.
 The first time it happened I had not planned for it at all.
-I posted my photo of the sunrise over the Haleakalā volcano in Maui on my Instagram and someone got in touch asking if they could buy a large print of it.
+I posted my photo of the sunrise over the Haleakalā volcano (Maui, Hawaii) on my Instagram and someone got in touch asking if they could buy a large print of it.
 Within the same week, another person sent a similar mail.

 I can’t disclose names, but the final print was about 2m wide and was priced $1200.
 Before you think I made a fortune out of one photo, know that the framing cost was astronomical.